 page.
 The download includes a step-by-step guide to making your first C# add-in, and more information is available on the Documentation

-If you are a VBA developer interesting in moving to .NET, you should start with Patrick O'Beirne's detailed VBA to Excel-DNA migration guide
+If you are a VBA developer interested in moving to .NET, you should start with Patrick O'Beirne's detailed VBA to Excel-DNA migration guide

 Next, check out the brilliant step-by-step tutorial series by Ross McLean: